Miss Deborah J Watson

 4. The Registrant referred herself to the HCPC on 20 October 2015.
 The Trust conducted a disciplinary hearing in March 2016 which resulted in the Registrant’s dismissal for gross misconduct.

 5. The substantive HCPC Conduct and Competence Committee hearing took place on 11-13 December 2017.
-The Panel at that hearing found all the factual particulars of the Allegation proved and that the facts amounted to misconduct.
-The Panel found the Registrant’s fitness to practise impaired in relation to both the personal and public components of current impairment.
-The Panel determined to impose a Suspension Order for a period of 12 months.
+The substantive hearing panel found all the factual particulars of the Allegation proved and that the facts amounted to misconduct.
+The substantive hearing panel found the Registrant’s fitness to practise impaired in relation to both the personal and public components of current impairment.
+The substantive hearing panel determined to impose a Suspension Order for a period of 12 months.

 1st Review: 7 December 2018

-6. The Suspension Order was reviewed by a panel of the Conduct and Competence Committee at a hearing, which the Registrant attended and at which she was represented, on 7 December 2018.
-The Panel considered the guidance given by the substantive hearing panel as to information which a future review panel was likely to find helpful.
+6. The Suspension Order was first reviewed by a panel of the Conduct and Competence Committee at a hearing on 7 December 2018, which the Registrant attended and at which she was represented.
+The first review panel considered the guidance given by the substantive hearing panel as to information which a future panel was likely to find helpful.

-9. The Panel found that the Registrant’s fitness to practise remained impaired and determined to extend the Suspension Order for a further 12 months.
-This would allow the Registrant to demonstrate at the next review hearing that she had made sufficient progress in her professional development to return to practice as an Occupational Therapist.
+9. The Panel found that the Registrant’s fitness to practise remained impaired and determined to extend the Suspension Order for a further 12 months, as this would allow the Registrant to demonstrate at the next review hearing that she had made sufficient progress in her professional development to return to practice as an Occupational Therapist.

 2nd Review: 12 December 2019

-10. The Suspension Order was reviewed by a panel of the Conduct and Competence Committee at a hearing, which the Registrant attended and at which she was represented, by Mr Oestreicher.
-The Panel heard from the Registrant.
-In closing submissions, Mr Oestreicher said that whilst the Registrant accepted that her fitness to practise remained impaired and he acknowledged that the Panel may decide that suspension continued to be necessary, he would ask the Panel to consider whether conditions of practice could be formulated which would allow her to work as an Occupational Therapist.
+10. The Suspension Order was next reviewed by a panel of the Conduct and Competence Committee at a hearing which the Registrant attended and at which she was represented by Mr Oestreicher.
+The second review panel heard from the Registrant.
+In closing submissions, Mr Oestreicher said that whilst the Registrant accepted that her fitness to practise remained impaired and he acknowledged that the second review panel may decide that suspension continued to be necessary, he asked the second review panel to consider whether conditions of practice could be formulated which would allow the Registrant to work as an Occupational Therapist.

 3rd review: 10 December 2020